mkbaldwin/mkbaldwin.github.io/_posts/2020-05-18-kotlin-part1-variables-types-functions.md

 ## What next?

 In <a href="{{ site.url }}/posts/kotlin-part2-conditionals-loops">part two</a> of this series, we will talk about Kotlin conditionals and looping.
+Also, the <a href="https://kotlinlang.org/docs/reference">Kotlin Reference</a> documentation covers all of these items discussed in this post in much more detail.

 <small>This article is also published on <a href="https://dev.to/mkbaldwin/introduction-to-kotlin-part-1-variables-types-and-functions-193k">dev.to</a>.</small>